brikcss/flipper/CONTRIBUTING.md

 Running `npm run commit` will ask you for all information needed to create a proper commit message.
 It is **strongly** encouraged to use this command instead of `git commit`.

-_Note: The `git cz` command is also available if you have [commitizen]([commitizen](https://www.npmjs.com/package/commitizen) installed globally (`npm install -g commitizen`).
+_Note: The `git cz` command is also available if you have [commitizen](https://www.npmjs.com/package/commitizen) installed globally (`npm install -g commitizen`).
 This would do the same thing as `npm run commit`._

 <a name="commit-linter"></a>
 #### Commit linter

-If you do not use `npm run commit` or `git cz`, you will run into errors when you create a commit and do not follow outlined commit policy.
+If you choose not to use `npm run commit`, you will run into errors when you create a commit and do not follow our outlined commit policy.
 This is because [commitlinter](https://www.npmjs.com/package/@commitlint/prompt) lints every commit message.

-But never fear.
+Never fear.
 When you create a commit message that does not meet our commit policy, the error message will let you know why your commit message was not accepted.
 Just update your commit message and all is well!

+<a name="sublime-commit-snippet"></a>
+#### Sublime commit snippet

+If you choose not to use `npm run commit`, and you use Sublime Text, [here is a helpful Sublime snippet](https://gist.github.com/thezimmee/1034b814cef92181c5342ec693bd9a97) which will help you write commit messages that meet our guidelines.

 <a name="branch-name"></a>
 #### Branch Name